0Aashish/tapShare/readme.md

 ## Upcoming Features

 - Facility of pasting code and sharing it too realtime
-- Establish secure shell connection (ssh) realtime between sender and receiver
+- Establish secure shell connection (ssh) realtime between sender and receiver.
+- The file can be send into telegram username  with the help of bot "tapshare" .Hence, this features is available for contributors.
+This features will aviable soon for other user

 ## Support